darwinia-network/darwinia-docs-deprecated/content/blog/2020-02-21-polkabase-ama-en.md

 **6.Great, so the gaming business is a part of the Darwinia applications.
 Darwinia may be the first Polkadot ecosystem project using Dual Tokens.
 Why should you use dual tokens?
 What are the advantages?**

 Great question.
 Although Darwinia has two tokens, RING and KTON, they are not a reciprocal relationship, but a primary and secondary relationship.
 KTON is essentially a derivative of RING.
 It is obtained by promising to lock RING for some time during the staking process.
-Therefore, Ring is the native token.
+Therefore, RING is the native token.

 RING is the native asset of the Darwinia Network and is the basic token that serves as a payment token and a fuel token.
 Fuel costs include transaction costs, contract execution costs, network bandwidth costs, and storage costs.